 Thank you for your time and for answering all of our questions!!
 We, from Everlasting Hauntings VT Team, wish you all the best for your current and future projects!

-Support & reserve your copies from the official Kickstarter page when the campaign launches on August 13th 2021!
-Follow us & Voodoo Chile Team for all the updates!
+Support & reserve your copies from the official Kickstarter page (only till Aug 31st) Follow us & Voodoo Chile Team for all the updates!

 Our Review of the First Issue:-